Trish Interviews Fiona about her Breast Reduction Surgery

-Here’s a great real story from Fee who is 2 years post breast reduction surgery with Dr Rohit Kumar from Sydney Cosmetic Sanctuary.
+Here’s a great real story from Fiona who is 2 years post breast reduction surgery with Dr Rohit Kumar from Sydney Cosmetic Sanctuary.

 Trish: Hey podcasters.
 Good morning.
 I’m here today, and today I’m really excited because I’ll be speaking to Fiona.
 Fiona just recently had some plastic surgery procedures done with Dr Rohit Kumar from Sydney Cosmetic Sanctuary.
 I know she’s absolutely stoked, so I’m really excited to have her share her story with us today.
 So, welcome Fiona.